apisnetworks/apiscp-docs/docs/admin/Customizing.md

 Any app that uses Blade templates (`views/` directory) is eligible to override components of the template structure.
 Create the same structure in `config/custom/apps/<name>` as is in `apps/<name>`.
 For example to override `apps/ssl/views/partials/certificate-detected.blade.php`, copy that file to `config/custom/apps/ssl/views/partials/certificate-detected.blade.php`.
 ApisCP will load the view from this location first.
 It is advisable to copy the entire application over (*App overrides*) as application structure may change between releases.

+#### Web App overrides
+Web Apps use a different set of locations for overrides.
+An app may be overrode by cloning the [git repository](https://github.com/search?q=topic%3Awebapp+org%3Aapisnetworks&type=Repositories) into `config/custom/` (see README.md bundled with each Web App) or by copying the respective file into `config/custom/webapps/APP-NAME/views`.
+For example, to override the `options-install.blade.php` template bundled with WordPress, the path would be `config/custom/webapps/wordpress/views/options-install.blade.php`.

 ### Global constants

 Constants may be overrode or added to global scope via `config/custom/constants.php`: